Prof. Claudia Czado, Ph.D.

 Academic Career and Research Areas

 The research activities of Prof. Czado (b.
-1959) center on the field of statistics.
+1959) center on the field of statistics and data science.
 Her focus lies on modeling complex dependencies including regression effects and time/space structures using vine copula based models.
 See Vine Copula Models for more details and developments.
-These allow the construction of high dimensional multivariate distributions for data including different asymmetrical dependencies for each pair.
+These allow the construction of high dimensional multivariate distributions for data including different asymmetrical dependencies for each pair of variables.
 Computer-aided processes are developed/optimized for selection, estimation and adaptation to complex data structures.
-Applications can be found in the finance and insurance as well as in engineering, earth and life sciences.
+Applications can be found in finance and insurance as well as in engineering, earth and life sciences.
 A number of cooperation agreements with various international scientists and industry representatives are in place.
 In 2019 Prof. Czado has published a text book on analyzing dependent data with vine copulas.

 - Fulbright Travel Grant for Senior Scientists (2001)

 - Mathematical Sciences Institute Fellowship, Cornell University (1986 - 1987)